blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.

-We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` behave and may be used within our type extension system to make supertypes keep strictness while allowing composition.
+We propose slight modifications to how `{ "additionalProperties": true }` and `{ "unevaluatedProperties": false }` behave and may be used within our type extension system to let supertypes keep strictness while allowing composition.

-Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#problems-with-unevaluatedproperties)
+Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#problems-with-unevaluatedproperties).

 ## Defining extended entity types

-Extended types will be defined with conventional JSON Schema syntax, the `allOf` keyword.
-An entity type can extend another entity type by adding an entry to `allOf` value with a versioned URI reference.
+Extended types will be defined with conventional JSON Schema syntax: the `allOf` keyword.
+An entity type can extend another entity type by adding a versioned URI reference to the root-level `allOf` array.
-Using a [versioned URI](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) makes it so that subtypes aren't automatically updated when the supertype is.
+A [versioned URI](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) is used so that subtypes aren't automatically updated (and potentially invalidated) when the supertype is updated.

-As extended types can extend other extended types, we must also make sure that there are no cycles within the type hierarchy, as it makes types difficult to resolve/reason about, and could lead to unpredictable behavior.
+As extended types can extend other extended types we must also make sure that there are no cycles within the type hierarchy, as it makes types difficult to resolve/reason about and could lead to unpredictable behavior.

 ## Defining entity type duplication

-When looking for public types, if extending an entity type is not sufficient for a given situation, an alternative is to duplicate the type, such that individual properties can be overridden.
+When looking for public types, if extending an entity type is insufficient, an alternative is to duplicate the type so that individual properties can be removed or overridden.
 Duplicated types become new complete, standalone types.

 Type duplication, unlike extended types, will not allow for direct substitution, as the types may be incompatible, thus requiring some sort of mapping (which is yet to be defined within the type system).